ahadalireach/oop.concepts.interview.questions/README.md

 **Function overloading** in C++ allows multiple functions to have the same name but different parameters.
 These functions can differ in the number of parameters or their types.
 This enables functions to perform similar tasks with different types or amounts of input.

+When there are multiple functions with the same name but different parameters, then the functions are said to be overloaded, hence this is known as Function Overloading.
+Functions can be overloaded by changing the number of arguments or/and changing the type of arguments.

 ```cpp
 // Function to add a float and an integer
 int sum(float a, int b){